aldica/aldica/docs/Concept-BinarySerialiser.md

 - `aldica.core.binary.optimisation.enabled` - global enablement flag for non-trivial optimisations - defaults to `true`
 - `aldica.core.binary.optimisation.useRawSerial` - global enablement flag for using raw serial form without structure metadata - defaults to `aldica.core.binary.optimisation.enabled`
 - `aldica.core.binary.optimisation.useIdsWhenReasonable` - global enablement flag for using dynamic value substitution for any entities backed by the Alfresco `immutableEntityCache` (`QName`, `Locale`, `Mimetype`, `Encoding`) - defaults to `aldica.core.binary.optimisation.enabled`
-- `aldica.core.binary.optimisation.useIdsWhenPossible` - global enablement flag for using dynamic value substitution for all types of complex entities that can be resolved via secondary caches, no matter the cost / overhead - defaults to `false`
+- `aldica.core.binary.optimisation.useIdsWhenPossible` - global enablement flag for using dynamic value substitution for all types of complex entities that can be resolved via secondary caches - defaults to `aldica.core.binary.optimisation.enabled`

 In addition, for each type-specific listing at the start of this section, there are low-level detailed configuration properties, which mostly inherit default settings from the high-level properites, unless a specific setting makes more sense than whatever is configured in 80+% of the cases.